ENTALCLINICLONDON

 Maintaining zirconia crowns follows similar principles to caring for natural teeth.
 Regular brushing with fluoride toothpaste, daily flossing, and routine dental examinations support optimal crown longevity and surrounding tissue health.

-The smooth surface of zirconia makes it naturally resistant to staining and plaque accumulation, but consistent oral hygiene remains essential.
-Pay particular attention to the crown margins where the restoration meets the natural tooth, as this area requires thorough cleaning to prevent gum inflammation or decay.
+The smooth surface of zirconia tends to resist staining and plaque accumulation, but consistent oral hygiene remains essential.
+Pay particular attention to the crown margins where the restoration meets the natural tooth, as this area requires thorough cleaning to help prevent gum inflammation or decay.

 Avoiding excessive forces from habits such as ice chewing, nail biting, or using teeth as tools helps protect both natural teeth and dental restorations.
 If you grind or clench your teeth, discussing protective measures with your dental team can help prevent unnecessary stress on crowns and supporting structures.